Mangar2/SpikeHome/README.md

 <h2>Limits</h2>
 The software design is limited by the available memory of the Arduino.
 I would like to have more memory and provide a better design in some places.
 Currently I do not provide the PC side of the RS485 communication.
 I have the source code based on node.js but it is not yet usable for others.
 Especially because it is closely linked to specific database tables that are historically grown.

+<h2>Node-Js Version 0.1</h2>
+I have added node.js sources to connect to the RS485 BUS.
+It works already well, but I am not fully happy with the archtitecture and it contains some compatibility code (like a call to store the data in an SQL server).
+I need to remove this from the library and put it in the main file (supporting a "persistence callback").
+Still it will work and writes some error messages to stdio.
+The Data of the arduinos is only held in memory.
+The library does not include any persistence.
+Persistence is a topic that should be realized in a different library or even in a different micro-service.
+The data in memory can be fetched and modified by a small REST API (having very poor error handling yet).

 <h2>Next topics</h2>
 <ul>